PufferFinance/PufferPool/docs/README.md

 | [`GuardianModule.sol`](../src/GuardianModule.sol) | Singleton | NO | NO | / |
 | [`{Safe} Guardians`](https://safe.global/) | {Safe} multisig | YES | NO | / |

+The Guardians operate a [Safe multisig](https://github.com/safe-global/safe-contracts) and are a collective of respected community members who are deeply aligned with Ethereum's principles and values.
+They perform some trusted operations for our protocol, including:

+* Reporting the amount of ETH backing pufETH
+* Ejecting validators

 See full documentation in [./Guardians.md](./Guardians.md)

 ### [Strategies](./Strategies.md)